 Dear Rose Avenue Families,

-It is hard to believe that another trimester of the 2015-2016 school year has come to end.
+It is hard to believe that the first trimester of the 2017-18 school year is well underway.
 Parent – Teacher Conferences are approaching, and will give you the opportunity to meet with your child’s teacher and receive specific feedback about how your child is performing academically.
-You will be introduced to a new report card format.
 The information presented to you will accurately represent what your child has achieved to date.

 4 – Student performance exceeds grade level standard.